 However, the hidden costs of food wastage extend much further.
 In addition to the $1 trillion of economic costs per year, environmental costs reach around $700 billion and social costs around $900 billion.

-Other than the wastage, with the COVID-19 pandemic, there is an urgent need to tackle malnutrition so that our population is healthy and immune to diseases.
+Other than the food wastage, with the COVID-19 pandemic, there is an urgent need to tackle malnutrition so that our population is healthy and immune to diseases.
 The UN’s State of Food Security and Nutrition reported that last year 21 per cent of children under 5 were stunted, 6.9 per cent were too thin and 5.6 per cent overweight.
-While dealing with the COVID-19 outbreak, India has also addressed increased levels of malnourishment, especially amongst children below the age of five years.
+While dealing with the COVID-19 pandemic outbreak, India has also addressed increased levels of malnourishment, especially amongst children below the age of five years.
 Malnutrition caused 69 per cent of deaths of children below the age of five in India, according to a UNICEF report.

 Poor nutrition carries a significant economic burden for individuals and entire economies.
 To take the necessary steps in solving this crisis, there must be an awareness of the various factors of malnutrition in the country.
 High levels of maternal undernutrition, leading to low birth-weights have caused the inter-generational cycle of under-nutrition that prevails in most communities.